Peter Raiswell - PRESIDENT

 Karen Affeld - SECRETARY

 Karen is Executive Director of the North Olympic Peninsula Resource Conservation & Development Council (NODC), the Economic Development District for Jefferson and Clallam counties.
 She has more than 25 years of experience in rural development, fundraising and non-profit administration, both as a staff and board member.
 She has lived in the Port Angeles area for five years.
 She holds Bachelor's and Master's degrees from Louisiana State University in Baton Rouge.

 During a 30 year career in nursing at both the University of Washington and Fred Hutchinson Cancer Research Center, Wendy worked to provide direct patient and to ensure the protection of people who were "subjects" in research studies focused in oncology and HIV/AIDS.
 She retired in 2014 as the UW Assistant Director for Research Quality and Compliance where she developed the institution's first research education and monitoring program.

 Mike Crim - DIRECTOR

 Mike graduated from the University of Washington (UW) medical school and did his residency in Boise, ID, a UW affiliated program.
 He is a retired Family Practice Physician who practiced in Sequim for the past 30 years with the last 20 years at the Jamestown Family Practice.
 While in practice, Mike referred many patients to Volunteer Hospice of Clallam County (VHOCC).
 He helped with VHOCC fundraising at the Reach for Hospice benefit regatta hosted by the Sequim Bay Yacht club for 30 years.
-He and his wife Lorrie, a retired Oncology Nurse still live in Sequim.

 Roger Oakes - DIRECTOR